pieroproietti/penguins-eggs/sourceforge/files/iso/debian/jessie/README.md

 # Debian jessie

 * **naked** - just the juice, without GUI.
 You can start here to build your revolution! (i386 and amd64)
-* **xfce** - as naked but dressed with xfce4. (i386 and amd64)
+* **mate** - as naked but dressed with mate. (i386 and amd64)

 ## Note on Debian 8 jessie
 On Debian 8 jessie it is not possible, due the lack of overlayfs on the original kernel 3.16.0, to use eggs.
 This feature: overlayfs, is available only from the kernel 3.19.x.
 I managed, however, to produce the iso, after installing a backported kernel (4.9.0-0.bpo.12-amd64) who suppert overlayfs.

 We need to update live-tools packages too to create an initrd.img capable to use overlayfs in place of the previus aufs, so I tested the live packages from stretch version, and it work.

-Last we need to compile eggs modules, with gcc version 4.9.2 to solve a problem with an npm package used from eggs (drivelist)

-* Error: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version `CXXABI_1.3.9' not found (required by /usr/lib/penguins-eggs/node_modules/drivelist/build/Release/drivelist.node)

-So I compile eggs on jessie for both i386 and amd64 architecture and put them in [packages-jessie-backports](./packages-jessie-backports).

-### update kernel from Debian bpo

-apt-cache search linux-image to see that kernel was possible to install

-apt-get install linux-image-4.9.0-0.bpo.12-amd64

-This kernel support overlayfs and generally run, but after same temptatives I found was responsable of same instability of the system.
-I discover this putting back the old kernel 3.16.x and the distro run fine.

-### update kernel from ubuntu
+### update kernel from ubuntu mainline
-I decided to try another kernel more adapt.
-Both, aosucas499 from [guadalinex](https://distrowatch.com/table.php?distribution=guadalinex) and MUGIWARA LUFFY from OpenOS-Neon group suggest me [ubuntu mailine](https://kernel.ubuntu.com/~kernel-ppa/mainline/linux-3.19.y.z-review/current/)
+After same temptatives with kernel 4.x.x-bpo from the same repository of jessies, I decided to try another kernel more adapt.
+Both, aosucas499 from [guadalinex](https://distrowatch.com/table.php?distribution=guadalinex) and MUGIWARA LUFFY from OpenOS-Neon telegram group suggest me to look in [ubuntu mailine](https://kernel.ubuntu.com/~kernel-ppa/mainline/linux-3.19.y.z-review/current/).

 I choose [linux-image-3.19.8-992-generic_3.19.8-992.201607122201_amd64.deb](https://kernel.ubuntu.com/~kernel-ppa/mainline/linux-3.19.y.z-review/current/linux-image-3.19.8-992-generic_3.19.8-992.201607122201_amd64.deb) and [linux-image-3.19.8-992-generic_3.19.8-992.201607122201_i386.deb](https://kernel.ubuntu.com/~kernel-ppa/mainline/linux-3.19.y.z-review/current/linux-image-3.19.8-992-generic_3.19.8-992.201607122201_i386.deb) according to the architecture.

-install this kernel request module-init-tools too.

-But we end with good results on amd64 and i386 architecture.
+This kernel brings good results in both amd64 and i386 architecture.

+__Note: Anyway, I still left the original kernel too.
+In case of problems, you can always start with the original jessie kernel.
+Just remember that in this way the system becomes sterile, unable to reproduce.__

 ### install live-boot (from stretch repository)